Prioritized Information Bottleneck Theoretic Framework with Distributed Online Learning for Edge Video Analytics: Introduction

 \subsection{Background}

 \IEEEPARstart{V}{ideo} analytics is rapidly transforming various sectors such as urban planning, retail analysis, and autonomous navigation by converting visual data streams into useful insights\cite{padmanabhan2023gemel}.
-A large number of video cameras produce vast amounts of video data continuously and often require real-time video stream\cite{dai2022respire}.
-Numerous developing applications such as remote patient care\cite{wang2023contactless}, video games\cite{10175560}, and virtual and augmented reality depend on the efficient analysis of video data with minimal delay\cite{10015055}.
+A large number of video cameras produce vast amounts of video data continuously and often require real-time video streams\cite{dai2022respire}.
+Numerous developing applications such as remote patient care\cite{wang2023contactless}, video games\cite{10175560}, UAV sensing\cite{10415249,tang2024decentralizedsemanticcommunicationcooperative} and virtual and augmented reality depend on the efficient analysis of video data with minimal delay\cite{10015055}.

 The increasing number of smart devices requires a computational paradigm shift towards edge computing.
-This approach involves processing· data closer to its source, resulting in several benefits compared to traditional cloud-based paradigms, particularly reduced latency and bandwidth costs.
-Even a delay as short as second can lead to disastrous consequences.
-For example, interactive applications such as online gaming and video conferencing require latencies below 100 ms to ensure real-time feedback and seamless user experience\cite{kamarainen2017measurement}.
+This approach involves processing data closer to its source, resulting in several benefits compared to traditional cloud-based paradigms, particularly reduced latency and bandwidth costs.
+Even a delay as short as one second can have disastrous consequences.
+For example, interactive applications such as online gaming and video conferencing require latencies below 100 ms to ensure real-time feedback and a seamless user experience\cite{kamarainen2017measurement}.
 Similarly, VR/AR applications demand extremely low latencies, often less than 20 ms, to prevent motion sickness and maintain a high-quality immersive experience\cite{9944868}.
 Utilizing remote cloud services for data processing can result in significant latency increases, often exceeding 100 ms\cite{corneo2021much}.
 Moreover, the importance of privacy, particularly in regions with strict data protection laws such as the General Data Protection Regulation (GDPR), makes edge computing even more attractive\cite{marelli2018scrutinizing}.
-According to the Ponemon Institute, 60\% of companies express apprehension toward cloud security and decide to manage their own data onsites in order to mitigate potential risks\cite{Ponemon2021}.
+According to the Ponemon Institute, 60\% of the companies express apprehension towards cloud security and decide to manage their own data on-site to mitigate potential risks\cite{Ponemon2021}.